 10 Top-Rated Tourist Attractions in Ostia

-Ancient Rome's port of Ostia, now landlocked five kilometers from the Tyrrhenian Sea, is Italy's largest excavation site after Pompeii.
-Ostia was founded about the fourth century BC at the mouth of the Tiber, and under the empire became the principal Roman naval base, growing to a town of 50,000 inhabitants.
+Ancient Rome's port of Ostia, now landlocked five kilometers from the Tyrrhenian Sea, is Italy's largest excavation after Pompeii.
+Visiting Ostia from Rome couldn't be easier, whether you make the half-hour journey by direct train or with a full- or half-day guided tour.
+Ostia was founded about the fourth century BC a short distance from the city at the mouth of the Tiber, and became the principal Roman naval base, growing to a thriving city of 50,000 inhabitants.
 From being Rome's largest suburb and its commercial port, Ostia fell to disuse and malaria after the fall of the Roman Empire.
-The harbor silted up, and in 1558, the Tiber changed its course.
-The excavated remains of Ostia, which date mainly from the second to fourth centuries AD, give a vivid picture of life in the port that supplied Rome.
-Dating somewhat later than Pompeii, Ostia was an urban center of multi-storied apartment blocks, in contrast to Pompeii's single-story houses occupied by separate families.
-One of the attractions for tourists is the glimpse it gives of urban life in Imperial Rome.
+The excavated city, which dates mainly from the second to fourth centuries AD, gives a vivid picture of urban life in Imperial Rome.

 1 Baths of Neptune